-UW Bothell F-1 Visa students must take the majority of their required minimum credits at UW Bothell: at least 7 credits of the required 12-credit minimum for undergraduates, or for graduate students, at least 6 of the 10-credit minimum.
+UW Bothell F-1 Visa students must take the majority of their required minimum credits in-person at UW Bothell: at least 7 credits of the required 12-credit minimum for undergraduates, or for graduate students, at least 6 of the 10-credit minimum.

 All students (including non-matriculated) may cross-enroll during the summer quarter, and they may register during Period 1.
 First-years, sophomores, juniors, seniors, and postbaccalaureate students must complete the required number of home-campus credits first.

 A maximum of 15 credits per academic year (autumn quarter through summer quarter) may be taken on a campus other than the home campus (campus of admission).
 This restriction is monitored by the registration system.

 A maximum of 45 credits earned through cross-campus enrollment may count toward a bachelor’s degree.
 This restriction is not monitored, so there is no restriction to the number of credits a student may complete by cross-campus enrollment, only to the number that may count toward a degree.
 If there are excess cross-campus enrollment credits, the department advisor should note this on the application for graduation so the credits can be subtracted.
 DARS is not programmed to know at which campus courses are completed, so a DARS audit will not point out excess cross-campus enrollment credits.